 This is a ‘directors cut’ of the blog post that accompanies ‘Sarcophagus.’
-As I was writing it, I felt that as I was creating such an extensive list of what scared me or what gave me the creeps as a child: that it would bury what I had to say about this particular third season story.
+There was simply too much to write about!
 So I’ve truncated that particular post, allowing discussion of Tanith Lee’s episode to retain its focus.

-If you were a child of the 1980’s, then perhaps some of these memories might relate to you.
-I certainly have enjoyed deviating from Blake’s 7 for a moment, on something so gratutiously self-ingulgent.
+If you were a child of the 1980’s, then perhaps some of these memories might relate to you?

 There’s a website called the Closing logo’s group, which catalogues a ton of different screen based idents from film and production companies both past and present.
 Under each logo entry there is a heading called the ‘Scare Factor’, suggesting that production company logos having some kind of creepy effect is an actual thing.

 A great example is the video below.
 ‘The S from Hell’ is a documentary that explores the fear generated by a simple logo and fanfare for the company Screen Gems.
 I love how it captures the image of watching something through the gap in the door, or the crack in your fingers.
 Someone describes the logo as “the personification of all evil“.

 Have a look and see for yourself.